Rani Sati Temple: History

 In a future lifetime, Uttara was born as the daughter of Gursamal Birmewal in the village of Dokwa in present-day Rajasthan, and was named Narayani.
 Abhimanyu was born in Hissar in present-day Haryana as a son of Jaliram Jalan, and was named Tandhan Jalan.
-Both of them were born into the Maheshwari subcaste of the trading (Bania) caste.
+Both of them were born into the Agarwal subcaste of the trading (Bania) caste.
 Tandhan and Narayani were duly married to each other at a very young age and were leading a peaceful life.
 Tandhan was in possession of a beautiful horse which was being eyed by the son of the king of Hissar for quite some time.
 Tandhan refused to hand over his precious horse to the king's son.
 The king's son then decides to forcefully acquire the horse and thus challenges Tandan to a duel.
 Tandan fights the battle bravely and kills the king's son.
 The enraged king then kills Tandan in front of Narayani in the battle.
 Narayani, symbolic of female bravery and power, fights with the king and kills him.
 She then commanded Ranaji (the caretaker of the horse) to make immediate arrangements for her to be set ablaze along with her husband's cremation.
 Ranaji, playing a vital role in fulfilling her wish to be sati with her husband, is then blessed by Narayani that his name will be taken and worshiped along with her name and since then she is known as Rani Sati.

 The accounts of Rani Sati's life and the events leading to her death vary widely.
 Her death has been dated to 1295 or 1595 in some re-tellings, while others place her in the 14th century, or even the 17th century.
 One such legend, recounted by Sakuntala Narsimhan, says:

 [Rani] was a seventeen-year-old girl of the Bania caste.
 The legend is that the nawab coveted the white mare that her betrothed rode on, and in the confrontation that ensued, [Rani's husband] Tandhan Das was killed, leaving his faithful servant as the only survivor apart from Dadi Narayani Devi, and her mare.
 When the servant asked her whether he should take her back to her father's or to her father-in-law's, she is said to have replied that she would become a sati and wherever the horse stopped while carrying the ashes of the couple, a temple to their memory should be raised.